18 minlesson

 • If no events exist yet (first event for this parcel), the check is skipped

-• We use ISO 8601 format (:O) in the error message for unambiguous timestamps
+• We use ISO 8601 format (:O) for unambiguous timestamps

 Why Not Just Sort on Insert?